johnwarden/httperror/README.md

 The third parameter can contain parsed request parameters, authorized user IDs, and other information required by  handlers.
-For example, the `helloHandler` function in the introductory example might cleaner if it accepted its parameters as a struct.
+For example, the `helloHandler` function in the introductory example might be cleaner if it accepted its parameters as a struct.

 	type HelloParams struct {